 Surgery guidelines recommend that people do not have major surgery and vaccines within one week of each other.
 This is because both surgery and the vaccine can cause a fever.

 It is recommended not to have the influenza vaccine and a COVID-19 vaccine on the same day.
-The preferred minimum interval between an influenza vaccine and a COVID-19 vaccine is two weeks.
+The preferred minimum interval between an influenza vaccine and a COVID-19 vaccine is seven days.

 COVID-19 vaccines and new variants of the SARS-CoV-2 coronavirus